 Now suppose you wanted to create a check sum for text typed on a computer keyboard.
-You want to detect any change where a single key was wrongly typed by using an adjacent key.
+You want to detect any change where a single letter was wrongly typed by using an adjacent letter.

 You don’t need many characters for the check sum because you’re not trying to detect arbitrary changes, such as typing H for A on a QWERTY keyboard.
 You’re only trying to detect, for example, if someone typed Q, W, S, or Z for A. In fact you would only need one of five characters for the check sum.

 Here’s how to construct the check sum.
 Think of the keys of the keyboard as a map, say by drawing boundaries through the spaces between the keys.
 By the four color theorem, you can assign the numbers 0, 1, 2, and 3 to each key so that no two adjacent keys have the same number.
 Concatenate all these digits and interpret the result as a base 4 number.
 Then take the remainder when the number is divided by 5.
 That’s your check sum.
 As proved here, this will detect any typo that hits an adjacent key.
 It will also detect transpositions of adjacent keys.